JackJPowell/uc-intg-jvc/README.md

 Using [uc-integration-api](https://github.com/aitatoi/integration-python-library)

-The driver lets you enter the IP address of your JVC Projector and control it via the Remote Two.
+The driver lets you enter the IP address of your JVC Projector and control it via your Unfolded Circle Remote.

+## Media Player
 Supported attributes:
-- State (on, standby, playing, paused, seeking, buffering, unknown)
+- State
+- Input

 Supported commands:
-- Turn on & off (device will be put into standby)
+- Turn on & off
 - Back
 - Directional pad navigation and select
 - Top menu
+- All supported JVC commands

+## Remote
+- Preconfigured UI with all available JVC Projector commands
+- Preconfigured button layout to navigate the projector's UI

 ## Usage
 ### Setup